shoti411/Labyrinth-Game/README.md

     * observer.py: contains the observer implementation
 * Planning/: contains planning memos and general task items

-The UML diagram below depicts the class structure of the code: \
+The UML diagram in the pdf file, "output", depicts the class structure of the code.

-The UML diagram below depicts the pacakge structure of the code: \

 ## Milestones